zeptillionairplex/flutterNest/WEB3_0/WEB30_ANA_Nest_Chatting.md

 Objective: To create a perfect manual for building a chat app without a server using WEB 3.0 technology And with every detail Powershell command in Windows 11 OS for very helpful when developing.
 The app and server should be able to operate immediately with just a simple copy and paste of the code.
+Most import thing is adapting a blockchain base decentralized serverless technology.
 1. Answer from the perspective of a high end developer with 100 years of experience.
 2. Use Android Native App for the frontend.
-3. Use Node.js for the backend.
+3. Use Node for the backend not using Nestjs.
-4. Using DTO, Provider, Repository Design Pattern all front-end, back-end
+4. Using DTO, Provider, Repository Design Pattern all front-end, back-end.
 5. Ensure the app allows two people to converse without going through a server after installation.
 6. The goal is to create a serverless chat app using concepts such as decentralization and blockchain technology.
 7. Apply encryption when exchanging data over the internet.